rangsimanketkaew/papers-ml-chem/README.md

 ## Generative Adversarial Networks

-1. "The Cornucopia of Meaningful Leads: Applying Deep Adversarial Autoencoders for New Molecule Development in Oncology"
+1. The Cornucopia of Meaningful Leads: Applying Deep Adversarial Autoencoders for New Molecule Development in Oncology.

 ## Molecular Properties

-1. "Deep Architectures and Deep Learning in Chemoinformatics: the Prediction of Aqueous Solubility for Drug-like Molecules" Lusci, A., Pollastri, G. & Baldi, P. J. Chem.
+1. Deep Architectures and Deep Learning in Chemoinformatics: the Prediction of Aqueous Solubility for Drug-like Molecules.
+Lusci, A., Pollastri, G. & Baldi, P. J. Chem.
 Inf.
 Model.
 53, 1563–1575 (2013).
+2. Analyzing Learned Molecular Representations for Property Prediction.
+J. Chem.
+Inf.
+Model.
+2019, 59, 8, 3370–3388 (ChemProp)
+3. Machine Learning of Reaction Properties via Learned Representations of the Condensed Graph of Reaction.
+J. Chem.
+Inf.
+Model.
+2021 (ChemProp)

 ## Representation